Hospice of North Iowa Volunteer Opportunities

 Bereavement volunteers support family members as they cope with loss, providing a listening ear during visits the year following a loved one’s death.

-Special project volunteers assist staff with mailings, answering phones, greeting visitors, working in the gardens at Hospice of North Iowa, and with many office projects.
+Special project volunteers assist staff in the office with clerical activities, greeting visitors, answering the telephone, working in the gardens at Hospice of North Iowa, and with many office projects.
 Talents that are shared by volunteers are a gift to the families Hospice of North Iowa serves.

 Muse Norris Inpatient Unit volunteers assist staff with answering phones, making coffee, greeting visitors and offer support to family and visitors.